tuiwidgets/tuiwidgets/doc/ZButton.rst

      as dialog default

-A button allows users to trigger actions in the application and is a common used widget in dialog boxes.
+A button allows users to trigger actions in the application and is a commonly used widget in dialog boxes.
 A button can be activated by focusing it and pressing :kbd:`Enter` or if set by using a keyboard mnemonic.

 In a dialog one button can be setup as default button that can also be activated by pressing :kbd:`Enter` in another